MontealegreLuis/service-buses/docs/command-bus/index.md

   new SubscribeToNewsLetterAction());
 ```

-In a Spring Boot application you would use the Bean factory instead.
+In a Spring Boot application you would use `ApplicationContextCommandHandlerFactory` instead.

 ### Naming convention